cryptomator/docs/source/desktop/accessing-vaults.rst

 2. Click on the large ``Unlock`` button located at the center of the Cryptomator window.
 3. Enter your vault's password.

-A confirmation will be displayed iff your password is correct.
+A confirmation will be displayed if your password is correct.
 You can either close the confirmation window by clicking ``Done`` or click on ``Reveal Vault`` to show your unlocked vault in your file manager.

 .. image:: ../img/desktop/unlock-prompt.png